 Image Courtesy: Florian Schäffer/ An implementation of the cartesian robot

 Cartesian robots are perhaps the most common type of robot used for both industrial and commercial purposes.
-Sometimes known as gantry robots, they have three linear axes, i.e., they can only move in straight lines rather than rotating and are mounted at right angles.
-The mechanical arrangement of cartesian robots is far simpler than most of the other stationary robots.
+Sometimes known as gantry robots, they have three linear axes (which means they can only move in straight lines) and are mounted at right angles.
+The mechanical arrangement of cartesian robots is far simpler than most other stationary robots.

 2. Cylindrical Robot